 Congratulations.
 Your resume (or LinkedIn profile) just captured the attention of a recruiter.
 Take a moment to high-five yourself, for real.
 You done good.

-Now, you will likely be invited to participate in a screening interview—via phone, Skype, or Google Hangout or in-person—with the HR person or recruiter who just found you.
+Now, you will likely be invited to participate in a phone interview—via phone, Skype, or Google Hangout or in-person—with the HR person or recruiter who just found you.
 Wowing this person is very important, because if you fail to, you’re not going to have the chance to dazzle the hiring manager with your mad skills at all.
 Your goose, as they say, will be cooked.

 So, how do you stack the odds in your favor and ensure that you sail through this critical stage in the hiring process?
 By understanding what the recruiter’s role is, what he’s looking for, and what he stands to gain by finding the right candidate, and then strategizing accordingly.